ronny-rentner/UltraDict/README.md

 # UltraDict
 Sychronized, streaming Python dictionary that uses shared memory as a backend

 **Warning: This is an early hack.
-There are not unit tests and so on.
-Not stable!**
+There only few unit tests and so on.
+Maybe not stable!**

 Features:
-* Fast
+* Fast (compared to other shareing solutions)
 * No running manager processes
 * Works in spawn and fork context
+* Safe locking between independent processes
 * Tested with Python >= v3.9 on Linux and Windows

 ## General Concept